Do you lose momentum and find it hard to stay excited about your goals?

 When you’re busy working to achieve your goals you can get tunnel vision.
 You’re so intensely focused on getting to the finish line that you never stop to take a breath.

-You’re frantically doing this, trying every tip and trick you’ve heard about to help you achieve our goals.
+You’re frantically doing this, trying every tip and trick you’ve heard about to help you reach your goals.
 Be warned, this is your fast lane to burn out, and no one is motivated when they’re KO’d.

 - For example, you want a successful business, so you’re advertising, you’re marketing on Facebook, you’re implementing ten different strategies that you’ve heard will work.